Frequently asked question (FAQs)

 - We only get our plants from reputable sources that we fully trust.
 We do not offer poached plants or seeds (even if only potentially).

-We try to have everything we offer regularly available, but since we don’t have infinite space, we cannot keep everything ready for sale at the same time.
+We try to have everything we offer available on a regular basis, but since we don’t have infinite space, we can’t offer everything ready for sale at the same time.
 It is best to have a look at our Instagram to be informed when certain products are available again.
 You are also welcome to send us an email and have yourself put on the waiting list/contact list for specific products!

 One made of plastic.